KnorrFG/Ablet/README.md

 In most cases the budget alternative to having a DSL is having a library, so that's what I made here.

-The library provides Buffers, Documents and Splits.
+The library provides buffers, documents and splits.
 A buffer holds a document, which contains stylized text.
 Buffers can be arranged into a split tree, which can then be rendered.
 Additionally, there is a very simple line editor that is part of this library, that you can use to edit (single line) buffers.
 Furthermore, everything